PCI Compliance Checklist: How to Achieve Compliance in 2024

 Implementation requirements:

-Goal: Protect cardholder data
+Goal: Protect account data

 Policy and process requirements: